-French Bull Terriers have short, sleek coat, which isn’t the best if you live in frigid conditions or even in an area that just has a long cold or wet winter.
+French Bull Terriers have a short, sleek coat, which isn’t the best if you live in frigid conditions or even in an area that just has a long cold or wet winter.
 So if you are planning on winter hiking and trekking with your dog, you better get them some clothes!
 Or choose a breed with a longer, thicker coat.

 French Bull Terrier activity levels

 French Bull Terriers, like any smaller dog breed, are quite active.
 While they are not hyperactive in any way (not nervous and fidgety or barky!), they are very curious and need to be exploring or playing a lot of the time.
 These little energy balls thrive in active households.
-They love hikes, long walks, games in the park, fetch etc. French Bull Terriers love relaxing on the sofa too, but they do need their 1-2 hours of active play a day.
+They love hikes, long walks, games in the park, fetch, etc. French Bull Terriers love relaxing on the sofa too, but they do need their 1-2 hours of active play a day.
 This especially comes from the Miniature Bull Terrier part of their lineage.

 One of the downsides of owning a French Bull Terrier is their potential health issues that may crop up, as they may be inherited from both sides of their lineage.
 While Mini Bull terriers are a pretty healthy breed, French Bulldogs actually do have quite a few health conditions they are susceptible to.

-One type of issues your French Bull Terrier may inherit from their Bulldog parent is thyroid conditions.
-This may include hypothyroidism (underactive thyroid), hyperthyroid (overactive thyroid), goiters (enlargement of thyroid) and autoimmune thyroiditis.
+One type of issue your French Bull Terrier may inherit from their Bulldog parent is thyroid conditions.
+This may include hypothyroidism (underactive thyroid), hyperthyroid (overactive thyroid), goiters (enlargement of the thyroid) and autoimmune thyroiditis.
 All of these conditions affect your dog’s thyroid and require careful medical management.
 This particularly includes hormonal replacement so that the dog’s body can maintain various body systems and organs working as they are supposed to.